Web-Affan-Farooq/Manzarri/README.md

 - Create edit profile functionality in profiles
 - Create ratings system
 - implement social auth using next auth
+- implement pagination in main marketplace
+- implement a section for adding product from dashboard in a user friendly way
-[Landing page ui design idea](https://www.pinterest.com/pin/595038169537303209/)
+- implment session storage in zustand in all states [Landing page ui design idea](https://www.pinterest.com/pin/595038169537303209/)

 ## Code snippets:
 **Backend api code for deleting all the notifications of past accounts**: